videolan/x265/doc/reST/cli.rst

 	specified level, main tier first, turning on high tier only if necessary and available at that level.

+	If :option:`--level-idc` has not been specified, this argument is ignored.

 .. option:: --ref <1..16>

 	Max number of L0 references to be allowed.
 This number has a linear